Slamy/Wiki_MiSTer/Setup-Guide.md

  ![picture](pictures/setup-core_download-nes.png)

-2. Copy the core file to the root of the SD-card.
+2. Copy the core file to the root of the SD Card.
 Leave the date in the filename.
 By this, you know which version you are actually using.

  ![picture](pictures/setup-core_copy-nes-to-sd.png)